greshake/i3status-rust/blocks.md

 Requires a PulseAudio installation or `alsa-utils` for ALSA.

-PulseAudio support is feature and can be turn on (`--features "pulseaudio"`) / off (`--no-default-features`) during build with `cargo`.
+PulseAudio support is a feature and can be turned on (`--features "pulseaudio"`) / off (`--no-default-features`) during build with `cargo`.
-If PulseAudio support is enabled the sound block will first try to connect to PulseAudio and then fallback to ALSA on error.
+If PulseAudio support is enabled the `"auto"` driver will first try to connect to PulseAudio and then fallback to ALSA on error.

-Note that if you are using PulseAudio commands (such as `pactl`) to control your volume, ALSA (and therefore this block) may not report updates after the volume exceeds 100%.
-See [#266](https://github.com/greshake/i3status-rust/issues/266#issuecomment-425724196) for some discussion.
+Note that if you are using PulseAudio commands (such as `pactl`) to control your volume, you should select the `"pulseaudio"` (or `"auto"`) driver to see volume changes that exceed 100%.

 ### Examples